johnmcfarlane/papers/c++/error-handling.md

 Code which digests input into the program is a very different matter.

 The program's developer(s) cannot assume that its input is error-free.
-In order to be confident that no Dynamically-Enforceable Contracts are violated, input must first be sanitized.
+In order to be confident that no Unambiguous Bugs can occur, input must first be sanitized.

 In this example, the command line parameter is converted to an `int`.